$S^3$ -- Semantic Signal Separation: Introduction

 \subsection{Contributions}

-We present Semantic Signal Separation (S\textsuperscript{3}), a novel contextualized topic modeling technique which conceptualizes topic modeling as the discovery of latent semantic axes in a corpus.
-The proposed approach is conceptually simple, theory-driven and brings a number of improvements over the current state of the art:
+We present Semantic Signal Separation (S\textsuperscript{3}), a novel contextualized topic modeling technique that conceptualizes topic modeling as the discovery of latent semantic axes in a corpus.
+These axes are discovered by decomposing the document embedding matrix using the FastICA \citep{ica_fast} algorithm.

-S\textsuperscript{3} is \circled{1} the first topic model that only conducts inference on contextual representations, while being able to capture multiple topics in a document.
-Our evaluations demonstrate that S\textsuperscript{3} is \circled{2} consistently better or on par with existing contextual topic models in word embedding coherence and topic diversity, \circled{3} consistently performs better without preprocessing, and is \circled{4} shown to be the most computationally efficient contextual topic model.